Skip to content

 Global Talent Pools

-DevOps skills have become so commoditized that companies can source talent from any corner of the globe.
-That reduces costs but also differentiation.
+DevOps skills are commoditized to the extent that companies can buy expertise from anywhere in the globe.
+This reduces cost but also differentiation.

 Failed Attempts at Specialization